desihub/fiberassign/doc/reference.rst

 .. autofunction:: fiberassign.targets.load_target_file

+..
+BAW: Temporarily remove.
+TargetTree no longer exists.

+..
 After loading all the data, we usually want to index these targets in a hierarchical triangular mesh (HTM) structure for fast querying of targets that lie within some radius of a sky location.
 This is accomplished by creating a `TargetTree` object from the `Targets` instance:

-.. autoclass:: fiberassign.targets.TargetTree
+.. .. autoclass:: fiberassign.targets.TargetTree
-    :members:
+..     :members:

 Given a hardware model, our set of tiles, and this tree structure, we can now compute the target IDs available to every device location on every tile.
 This is done with the `TargetsAvailable` class: